Related videos:

 Vega-Montoto acknowledges the personal value of Calzadilla —who became known with a viral video in 2022 denouncing the gas shortage in the Cerro municipality and was exiled in Madrid in 2025 after years of repression— but warns that the phenomenon represented by her gesture transcends her individual figure.

-That context is one of a Cuba that has accumulated six decades of economic failure, an exodus of more than a million people since 2021, blackouts lasting up to twenty hours a day, and inflation that has devastated the savings of entire generations, while the regime controls the army, the judiciary, the media, and access to the internet.
+That context is one of a Cuba that has accumulated six decades of economic failure, an exodus of more than one million people since 2021, blackouts lasting up to twenty hours a day, and inflation that has devastated the savings of entire generations, while the regime controls the military, the judiciary, the media, and access to the internet.
 The 2019 Constitution also codified the explicit prohibition of any political party other than the Communist Party.

 The argument closest to Cuba, Vega-Montoto points out, does not come from Warsaw or Santiago but from Tampa and Key West: José Martí founded the Cuban Revolutionary Party in 1892 not as an ideological party but as a plural coalition with the sole objective of independence.
-"Martí understood something that his more doctrinaire contemporaries either did not want or could not grasp: that the moment demanded functional unity, not ideological homogeneity."
+"Martí understood something that his more doctrinaire contemporaries either did not want or could not understand: that the moment required functional unity, not ideological homogeneity."

 Filed under: